Blog Home » Teacher Skills » Miscellaneous Teaching Skills Needed » FAQ about Motivating Students

 How do we know what will motivate our students to learn?

-To truly know how to motivate students to learn, we must get to know our students.
-The more we know about their backgrounds, family life, current responsibilities and circumstances, learning styles, etc, the more we’ll be able to connect with them.
-It’s hard to motivate people if they don’t perceive what you’re teaching as relevant or of interest to them.
-Since getting to know students more personally takes time, begin with what can be known about:
+Get to know people.
+The more we know their backgrounds, family life, responsibilities, circumstances, learning styles, etc., the more we’ll be able to connect with them in ways that are relevant and of interest.
+Getting to know students personally takes time so begin with what can be known:

 1) Their physical age.
-Each age level will have some broad needs and interests by virtue of their development at that stage of life.
+Each age level has broad needs and interests due to their development at that stage.
 For more, read the following articles:

 2) Their spiritual maturity.
-What motivates a believer versus a non-believer will be quite different.
-What motivates a new believer versus someone who has been saved for many, many years will vary greatly.
-What motivates a carnal Christian versus someone walking in the Spirit will also differ immensely.
+What motivates a believer versus a non-believer, new believer versus someone saved for many years, or a carnal Christian versus someone walking in the Spirit will also vary greatly.
 For more, read the following articles:

-How can we motivate students if we don’t know what’s truly in a person’s heart?
+• How can we motivate students if we don’t know what’s truly in their hearts?

 Teacher Training Worksheets to Help with Motivation: